pmasani/MP3/README.md

 1. 'content': the conten of the readme file
 1. 'links': [ an array of extracted URLs ]

-Each line is separately json encoded
+Each line is separately json encoded.
+Output should be in a single file output/nettid.json.gz

+Happy scraping!